Hiking the Waʻahila Ridge Trail to Mt. Olympus (ʻAwaʻawaloa) on Oʻahu, Hawaiʻi

 Waʻahila Ridge Trailhead Parking

-Parking for the Waʻahila Ridge Trail is located in a large paved parking lot at the top of St. Louis Heights in the Waʻahila Ridge State Recreation Area.
+Parking for the Waʻahila Ridge Trail is located at the very top of St. Louis Heights in the Waʻahila Ridge State Recreation Area.

-Out of caution, consider this parking lot to be a high crime area for petty theft/ break-ins.
-Never leave valuables or bags visible in your car.
+Out of caution, consider the Waʻahila Ridge Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.

 Google Maps Directions: Waʻahila Ridge State Recreation Area